Let’s use the Sweet Cupcake stamp set for a fun technique.

 - Cut to size your Designer Series Paper (DSP) and then attach it to a Basic White card front.

 - Die cut an oval on a piece of Basic White cardstock and then attach it to the card front.

-- Stamp your cupcake icing on a piece of Basic White cardstock in monotones (the stamps are numbered so you’ll know in which order to layer.
-Do the cupcake cup also.
+- Stamp your cupcake icing on a separate piece of Basic White cardstock in monochrome (the stamps are numbered so you’ll know in which order to layer).
+Do the same with the cupcake cup also.

 - Use the coordinating dies to cut the icing and cups and then assemble on the card front.
-You may use Dimensionals to elevate.
+You may also attach them with dimensionals to elevate.

 - Die cut the word “Sweet” and then attach it to your card front.

 - Attach your finished card front to a card base.
 You may also embellish with ribbon or gems for a finishing touch.

 - Basic White Card Stock